syntro-opensource/silverstripe-klaro/docs/en/service_management.md

 - `required` : (boolean) specify if this service is required
 - `optOut` : (boolean) make this service opt out
 - `onlyOnce` : (boolean) load this service only once
+- `extDependsOn` : (array) make this service dependent on the ones in the array

 Each Purpose can be configured with a `title` and a `description`.